Last updated on July 4, 2023 by Wandering our World

 - In general, lighting campfires in Finland is only permitted on private land if you have the landowner’s permission.

-If you want to impress fellow campers though, pulling a solar cooker (like this one) from your backpack could do the trick!
+If you want to impress fellow campers though, pulling out a solar cooker (like this one) from your backpack could do the trick!
 After all, is there anything cooler than harnessing the sun to cook your breakfast?

 Other Things You Should Keep In Mind